-The D1 event was oriented by a northwest-southeast compression forming zones of shearing, folding and thrusting (inverse faults) of northeast-southwest strike.
+The D1 event was oriented by a NW-SE compression forming zones of shearing, folding and thrusting (inverse faults) of NE-SW strike.
 Gold mineralization is associated with the first event D1.

-The D2 deformation consisted of a prolonged stage of compression oriented north northeast - south southwest forming principally reverse faults striking west northwest - east south-east and invoking the folding of the Ollachea district into the form of a "half-dome" thus changing the orientation of the slates in the central area to an almost east-west strike.
+The D2 deformation consisted of a prolonged stage of compression oriented NNE-SSW forming principally reverse faults striking WNW-ESE and invoking the folding of the Ollachea District into the form of a "half-dome" thus changing the orientation of the slates in the central area to an almost E-W strike.

-Figures 18 and 19 show the geology and structure in plan view along with a schematic cross section view of the geology.
+Figures 18 and 19 show respectively the geology and structure in plan view along with a schematic cross section view of the geology.